Personal accounts of recovery from balance disorders

 My doctors referred me to a multitude of tests.
 These consisted of a CT scan, an MRI, a blood flow test which I think was called the Doppler test, and other blood tests.
 Most significantly I was referred to an ear specialist for a balance test on the ears.
 This test consisted of a standard hearing test and the specialist looking into my ears with some specialist equipment.
 From this examination that particular ear specialist informed me that my balance problems did not originate in the ears and that he had eliminated his side of the problem.
 An examination by another specialist about eight months later confirmed the same opinion.

 It was on this trip to South America that I began to notice a few persistent patterns.
 Journeys by boat or ship always produced very bad attacks of imbalance.
-A two hour crossing from Colonia in Uruguay to Buenos Aires produced a severe attack of imbalance which lasted for about three days.
-Walking on a polished marbled floor basilica, while suffering from severe imbalance, was probably not the wisest move, but I managed to remain standing.
+A two-hour crossing from Colonia in Uruguay to Buenos Aires produced a severe attack of imbalance which lasted for about three days.
+Walking on a polished marble floor basilica, while suffering from severe imbalance, was probably not the wisest move, but I managed to remain standing.

 About a week after the boat trip, I contacted Sound Therapy International in Sydney and ordered a sound therapy kit.
 I listened to the recordings of specially filtered Classical and Baroque music for the prescribed periods of three hours a day.
 For the first two or three weeks, I did not feel that any change was taking place.
 Then gradually I began to notice an improvement.
 The pull to the left side of my head seemed to be waning.
 My feelings of imbalance began to improve.
 I persisted with the therapy, confident now that things were under repair.
 I continued the sound therapy for the required three months.
 My sense of balance has now virtually returned to normal.
 Long periods sitting down at, say, a computer, may still produce a slight problem; but then, I suppose, there will always be a tiny vestige of a serious illness which could have finished my career.
 What had caused the improvement, if not indeed the cure?